jamhed/fs_sync/README.md

 =======

 Monitor events from fs\_event.
 Recompile .erl files on the fly using compile:file/2, reload beam files by code:load\_binary/3.
+Relies on FS Event application for file system events.

 Usage
 =====